Filters

 Accepting New Patients

 Jack Lyon is a primary care provider, practicing in Family Medicine in Morrilton, Arkansas.
 Dr. Lyon is rated as an Advanced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Type 2 Diabetes (T2D), Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Hypertension.
+His top areas of expertise are Type 2 Diabetes (T2D), Hypertension, Glucocorticoid-Remediable Aldosteronism, and Familial Hypertension.
 Dr. Lyon is currently accepting new patients.

 Advanced in Axillary Nerve Dysfunction